Solo Travel in Azerbaijan

 - To book, check prices or availability for Grand Qafqaz Hostel

-The Marxal Resort & Spa offers a 5 star experience with everything that you would expect.
-There’s a gym to work out in as well as an outdoor pool and sauna for when you need to relax.
+The Marxal Resort & Spa is one of the Azerbaijan hotels 5-star and it offers everything that you would expect from fantastic spa hotels.
+There’s a gym to work out in as well as an outdoor pool and sauna for when you need to relax, plus free WiFi throughout and free parking too.

 Reception is open 24 hours which is ideal if you are arriving late at night.
 A continental breakfast is included too.
 The resort is in a quiet area surrounded by nature.
 It is perfect if you are looking for an escape in the Caucasus Mountains.
 You may even find yourself in the villa next to the waterfall.
 Choose from a standard or deluxe double room (or twin), a suite or a villa.